clark-neil949/Azure-Network-with-ELK-Stack-Server/README.md

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the _yaml_ file to _host VM_.
+- Copy the _filebeat-config_ file to _ansible/files_.
-- Update the _yaml_ file to include...
+- Update the _filebeat-config_ file to include...
-- Run the playbook, and navigate to _host VM_ to check that the installation worked as expected.
+- Run the playbook, and navigate to _Kibana -> filebeat -> metric data_ to check that the installation worked as expected.

 You should see the following screen on Kibana under Module Status, Check Data, Verify Incoming Data if the Filebeat installation was successful: